 At the end of the day, make sure all information on your contract is completely and correctly filled out, including the times you worked, your meal breaks, etc. If you had an upgrade on set, mark it on your contract.
 If you have a HST/GST number, make sure it’s correctly written on your contract.
-If the items are incorrect, check off “disagree,” and notify a Commercial Department steward.
+If the items are incorrect, check off “disagree,” and notify a Commercial Department Business Representative.

 Mail ACTRA’s copy of the contract and keep a copy for yourself – it’s your recorded proof of work.

 ACTRA is with you in fighting for the professional rights of performers.
 These include:

 - the right to compensation for use of your image and performance

 - the right to safe and acceptable working conditions